 Frontal airbags are designed to inflate in moderate to severe frontal or near frontal crashes to help reduce the potential for severe injuries, mainly to the driver's or front outboard passenger's head and chest.
-However, they are only designed to inflate if the impact exceeds a predetermined deployment threshold.
-Deployment thresholds are used to predict how severe a crash is likely to be in time for the airbags to inflate and help restrain the occupants.

 Whether the frontal airbags will or should inflate is not based primarily on how fast the vehicle is traveling.
 It depends on what you hit, the direction of the impact, and how quickly the vehicle slows down.